Poofy Cheeks

 Many companies were waiting to see where things were going with our economy so they temporarily stopped advertising.
 Therefore the ads that were being displayed weren’t bringing in as much money.

 Over the past few months I’ve caught myself questioning the decision to leave my job.
 The ETSY shop I started selling from in January 2020 took the biggest hit of all.
-Market on Main St. went from $1000 deposits per week to a whopping $8.73 deposit this week.
-Yikes.

 The silver lining is that opening that ETSY shop was never in the plans.
 It was one of those decisions I made on a whim and BAM it ended up working out better than imagined.
 I opened the shop with my boys and the agreement was to give them each $1 per shirt we sold.